How to deliver results with influencer Instagram whitelisting

 A great place to start is considering what works for your branded Instagram ads and Facebook ads.
 Simply running different CTA buttons (shop now, learn more, etc.) can drastically improve results.
 Tip: include a reason to buy now like a discount code!

-A/B testing should include:
+Testing should include:

 - Testing Single images vs. carousels and slideshows